coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 day equal to 3 + your Charisma modifier.
 You can increase this number by taking the Extra Turning feat.

-**Range:** You turn the closest turnable undead first, and you can't turn undead that are more than 60 feet away or that have total cover relative to you.
-You don't need line of sight to a target, but you do need line of effect.
+**Range:** You turn the closest turnable undead first, and you can’t turn undead that are more than 60 feet away or that have total cover relative to you.
+You don’t need line of sight to a target, but you do need line of effect.

 **Turning Check:** The first thing you do is roll a turning check to see